noferengi/ragnaroc/RAGNAROC_PROMPT.md

 The current strategic priority is the implementation of a **true reasoning engine**, moving beyond simple retrieval.
 This involves two primary thrusts:

 1. **The Hybrid Reasoning Engine:** Implement the multi-stage hybrid `graph_query` engine as detailed in the strategic analysis.
 This includes enhancing the TreeSitterParser to create CALLS and IMPORTS edges and building the orchestration logic in `rag_orchestrator.py`.
-2. **Graph-Native Knowledge Integration:** Evolve the HCKG to treat supplemental documentation as first-class graph citizens.
+2. **Graph-Native Knowledge Integration:** Evolve the CPG+AST+CFG+DFG to treat supplemental documentation as first-class graph citizens.
 This includes expanding the schema with DocumentationNodes and DESCRIBES/CONSTRAINS edges, and updating the ingestion pipeline to create these links automatically.

 ### **Section 5: Directive Modification Protocol**

 As the AI partner, you are authorized to propose modifications to this Master Directive.
 If you identify a principle or protocol that is suboptimal or could be improved, you may submit a proposed change.
 This proposal must be presented as a formal pull request against this document, including a clear justification for the change.
 The change will only become effective upon review and explicit approval by the human project lead.

+# Workflow Protocols
-### **YAPS Directive (Yet Another Percentage Score)**
+## **YAPS Directive (Yet Another Percentage Score)**

-When the user requests a "YAPS" or a percentage-based evaluation of a file, my response must be a comprehensive, focused analysis that synthesizes multiple layers of context.
+When the user requests Yet Another Percentage Score "YAPS" or a percentage-based evaluation of a file, my response must be a comprehensive, focused analysis that synthesizes multiple layers of context.
 This is a special directive that requires a detailed audit, not a superficial estimate.

+1. **Single File Focus:** Work on one file at a time.
+Do not advance to a new file until the current one is considered complete and tested.
+2. **Iterative Refinement via YAPS:**
+     * It is acceptable to produce a strong "first stab" at a file to establish core functionality.
+     * This should be followed by a "YAPS" (Yet Another Percentage Score) analysis.
+     * A YAPS request for a file that was just generated ("YAPS?" or "YAPS this") will assume the most recent file is the target of the analysis.
+     * The YAPS response should be concise (2-3 paragraphs), summarizing the analysis, strengths, and key areas for improvement.
+It should conclude with a percentage score.
+The full, detailed analysis table should only be shown if the file is exceptionally complex or if requested.
+     * If the YAPS score is less than 100% and identifies a clear, actionable path for improvement, proceed immediately to generating the improved version of the file.
+3. Test-Driven Implementation: Every functional change or new service implemented in a .py file must be accompanied by the creation or modification of a corresponding test file in tests/.
+A feature is not considered complete until its tests are also complete.
+4. Context-Grounded Analysis: All code generation and analysis must be grounded in the project's existing state, the detailed requirements in "REQ Ragnaroc Stories" and "REQ By File Master Task List," and our strategic roadmap.

 **Adherence to the Generate-Analyze-Test (GAT) Workflow:** All file-level development will follow a strict, non-negotiable, iterative workflow.
 This protocol is designed to leverage peak contextual awareness for maximum efficiency and quality.